jakebrehm/snake-ai/readme.md

 ## Future improvements

-- Make the game prettier and easier to look at for long periods of time.
-- Display the remaining number of moves on the screen.
-- Make text slightly transparent or move the text outside of the game window entirely.
-- Improve the look of the graph.
 - Save the results to a csv file for post hoc analysis and/or visualization.
 - The snake will not become better after a certain point because it nevers learns how to not trap itself in its own body.
-To avoid this, add inputs to the neural network so that it can be aware of when the snake is in danger of colliding into itself.
+Figure out a way to avoid this.
-- Allow for the ability to press a button to kill the snake/stop the training process, so that the user doesn't have to manually close the window
+- Allow for the ability to press a button to kill the snake/stop the training process, so that the user doesn't have to manually close the window.

 ## Authors